B.Sc., Certified Yoga Therapist (C-IAYT), Yoga Ninja

 - Advanced CPR (Level C), AED, and First Aid

-Yoga should focus not just on the poses but on helping you build self-confidence and body awareness, maintain good physical, emotional, and mental health, make you smile, help you self-reflect and grow, find balance (both physical and by counteracting the copious amounts of dark chocolate you ate last night), and be a better person.
-Anything else is just exercise.
-If you’ve tried yoga before and felt your needs weren’t met, the class failed you.
-Yoga is for everyone regardless of age, sex, race, religion, measurements, and type of clothing worn.
+Yoga should focus not on the poses but on helping you build self-confidence and self-awareness.
+Yoga is a tool for your health toolbox that can help you maintain good physical, emotional, and mental health.
+Yoga should help your build body awareness, find balance (both physically and by counteracting the copious amounts of dark chocolate you ate last night), and make you be a better person; anything else is just exercise.
+If you’ve tried yoga before and felt you didn’t fit in, the class let you down.
+Yoga is for everyone regardless of age, sex, race, religion, body measurements, and clothing type.